HamzaQahoush/Reading-notes-301/Read10.md

 are moved to the event queue (more on that later).

 ### call stack are:
-1. It is single-threaded.
+1.  single-threaded.
 Meaning it can only do one thing at a time.
 2. Code execution is synchronous.
 3. A function invocation creates a stack frame that occupies a temporary memory.
 4. It works as a LIFO — Last In, First Out data structure.